ananyabchetia/vanitysizing/README.md

     ![Alt text](horror.png)

  4. Size ranges.
 Some clothing brands listed out sizes as ranges.
 For example, a size 2 in jeans could be 30-35 inches for waist.
 This got tricky especially when I was using pandas.
 So after speaking to my TA and mentor, I decided to make these values floats and find the average of each range.

-## Please note

- I previously relied on a youtube video to make the scrolly feature you see.
-However, to replace my boring red scrolly feature with a measuring tape, I asked Claude for basic instructions.
-All data gathering,analysis and plotting was done on my jupyter notebook without AI assistance.